remix-run/meetup-guides/running-a-successful-meetup.md

 There are meetups that also have their own websites, run hackathons, and cross-organize with other meetups.
 This guide is a starting point for those new to organizing a meetup.
 This guide is also a place for other meetup organizers to share any tips and tricks they've learned.

 If you feel like something is missing, please open up a PR and contribute.

+## Scheduling your first event

+It's up to you when and how you want to launch your meetup.
+For many organizers they go through the [Starting a New Remix Meetup](./starting-a-new-meetup.md) guide and the immediately set a date and create their first event, then figure out the rest from there.

+This can work, but it can also lead to softer launch than you may desire, and even potentially early [burnout](#im-getting-burned-out-what-do-i-do).
+Remix Tokyo organizer, [Coji Mizoguchi](https://twitter.com/techtalkjp) has a suggested formula to help kick your group off on a solid footing:

+1. Reach out directly to 1-2 well-known regional folks to secure them as featured guests/speakers
+2. Tentatively set the date and location based on the featured guests' availability
+3. Reach out to a few other notable people letting them know the featured guests are participating
+4. Once you have ~5 speaker commitments, officially announce the meetup and open registration

+This approach helps ensure strong attendance and value for participants.

 ## How do I get people to come?